CleverRaven/Cataclysm-DDA/pages/design_doc.md

 Super-technology exists, but it is mostly restricted to secret lab facilities and military special forces.

-That all changed during the cataclysm, a several day long event where horrors from other dimensions flooded into the world, destroying, killing and in some cases creating, rendering the world almost unrecognisable.
+That all changed during the cataclysm, a several day long event where horrors from other dimensions flooded into the world, destroying, killing and in some cases creating, rendering the world almost unrecognizable.

 After the Cataclysm, the invasion ebbed, leaving humanity crippled but not completely destroyed.
 Some of the invaders remain, carving out niches for themselves, but most retreated elsewhere.

-The Cataclysm:DDA game world is very much modelled on the real world, with similar geography and demographics.
+The Cataclysm:DDA game world is very much modeled on the real world, with similar geography and demographics.
 Balance is adjusted by placement of otherworldly or other fictional elements such as zombies and robots in addition to natural hazards.

 ### Events of the Cataclysm